Peperomia Ginny (Peperomia clusiifolia) Indoor Care, Propagation, Problems and Solutions

 Maintain the soil moist until new growth emerges and substantial growth has been observed.

-Transfer the rooted Peperomia Red-edge stem cuttings to individual pots and begin routine care.
+Transfer the rooted cuttings to individual pots and begin routine care.
 For a fuller plant, transfer several cuttings in one pot.

-Water the Peperomia Ginny thoroughly at least one day before to make it easier to divide and also hasten establishment as a well hydrated plant suffers less shock and takes a shorter time to take root.
+Water the plant thoroughly at least one day before to make it easier to divide and also hasten establishment.

 Take the plant out of its pot and divide it into several sections.